kleinbottle/swanlotus/content/blogs/euler-two-with-julia/euler-two-with-julia.md

 We then progress to the code that actually embodies the recurrence relation in @eq:recurrence: `F[i] = F[i-1] + F[i-2]`.
 The line after this was used for troubleshooting and may be uncommented for that purpose if desired.

-The statement `(F[i] + F[i-1]) <= MAX || break` is the condition that operates the `while`.
-To see why it takes this form, assume that we have the second largest Fibonacci number to be $2.5$ million and the next number to be $3.5$ million.
-The next Fibonacci number will therefore be $6$ million.
+The statement `(F[i] + F[i-1]) <= MAX || break` is the condition that terminates the `while`.
+To see why it is  positioned as it is in the code, imagine that we have the second largest Fibonacci number to be $2.5$ million and the next number to be $3.5$ million.
+The succeeding Fibonacci number will therefore be $6$ million.
 The loop will surely stop when it encounters $6$ million.
 But will it stop at $3.5$ million which is still within the stipulated bound?

 Therefore, we need to _evaluate the next Fibonacci number_ and test it against the stopping condition.
 If it is within bounds, we append it to the array with `push!(F, F[i])` and then increment the array index `i`.
 Otherwise, we will abruptly `break` and exit the program.